Luminous solar neutrinos I: Dipole portals: Signals at large scale detectors

 The function $\dd R_\ll/\dd E_\gamma$ is proportional to the differential rate of photons produced per target nucleus $A$, and is left unsculpted by the dependence of $\Ldec$ on $E_N$.
 In contrast, the function $\dd R_\gg /\dd E_\gamma$ \emph{is} sculpted by $\Ldec(E_N)\propto 1/P_N$, because the rate depends on the ratio $\langle L(t)\rangle/\Ldec$; up-scattered $N$'s with more energy are less likely to decay inside the detector.

-The most important feature of \cref{R-lims} is the transition between $d^2$ and $d^4$ scaling.
+The most important feature of \cref{R-lims} is the transition between $R\sim d^2$ and $R\sim d^4$ scaling.
 The interpolation between these two limits is given by \cref{Year-Avg-Photon-Rate}, which can be safely used over the entire $m_N-d$ plane of parameter space.
-It is, however, instructive to consider experimental sensitivity in the two limits shown in \cref{R-lims}.
-A reasonable approximation is to calculate exclusions assuming $\Ldec \gg R_\oplus$ and $\Ldec\ll R_\oplus$ and to use the weakest of the two limits at a given value of $m_N$.
-Explicitly, if we derive constraints $d< d_\gg (m_N)$ and $d < d_\ll(m_N)$ then we can approximate the full constraint, $d< d_\zeta(m_N)$ derived using \cref{Year-Avg-Photon-Rate}, by
+It is, however, instructive to consider experimental sensitivity in the two limits shown in \cref{R-lims}

-Dedicated analyses at large scale detectors should include core of the Earth, the radial dependence of the mantle density, photon spectral information, and make use of time-modulation to discriminate backgrounds from signal.
+Future dedicated analyses at large scale detectors should include core of the Earth, the radial dependence of the mantle density, photon spectral information, and make use of time-modulation to discriminate backgrounds from signal.
 At this level of detail it becomes mandatory to use \cref{Year-Avg-Photon-Rate} rather than \cref{R-lims} (especially in the cross-over region between the two limits).
-As is shown in \cref{Compare-Exact-Approximate} for the case of the Borexino low-energy region (LER), at our working level of precision \cref{simple-constraint} is sufficient for the conservative limit setting done in this paper.
-Our results using obtained using \cref{simple-constraint} are shown for a Dirac neutrino in \cref{Exclusions-tri} and for a Majorana neutrino in \cref{Exclusions-box}.
+All results in this paper make use of \cref{Year-Avg-Photon-Rate}.